-Can Journalism Recover From the Trump Regime?
+Can Journalism Ever Recover From Covering the Trump Regime?

 0

-Traditional reporting, defined in the book Reporting for Journalists, (Chris Frost, 2003; London: Taylor & Francis) as “a duty to seek the truth and present it to readers, and not the truth as statecraft would wish them to know, but the truth as near as he can attain it,” by The Times of London editor John Thadeus Delane (1817-1879), todays sounds idealistic.
+Traditional reporting, defined in the book Reporting for Journalists (Chris Frost, 2003; London: Taylor & Francis) as “a duty to seek the truth and present it to readers, and not the truth as statecraft would wish them to know, but the truth as near as he can attain it,” by The Times of London editor John Thadeus Delane (1817-1879), today sounds idealistic.
 But his point is that there is a difference between politics and politicians,

-Some journalism, like sociology, often dwells on the obvious; merely broadcasting things some people knew all along.
-That is the case with Trump who many long-time New Yorkers always knew was a publicity hound, real estate developer thug, pathological liar and womanizer.
+Some journalism, like sociology, often dwells on the obvious, merely broadcasting things many people know.
+That is the case with Trump, who many long-time New Yorkers always knew was a publicity hound, real estate developer thug, pathological liar, and womanizer.
 That was the background story for many of his playboy exploits and publicity stunts the New York tabloids reported on for decades.
-But when the subject of this Yellow Journalism was elected president, it called for a more reflective type of reporting that involved some convenient amnesia on the part of some major news outlets, compounded by the censorship of corporate journalism and the old-line respect for the office of the president, which were clearly now void and up for grabs.

 This was best said in this same New York article by Michael Hirsh of Politico, who gave this grave assessment: